ENQUIRE NOW

 The Design Manual also addresses our long-term environmental needs.
 It calls for sustainable building materials wherever possible.
 Buildings are fitted with energy-conserving equipment.
 Climate control is powered by solar energy or provided by air source heat pumps.
 Multi-functional heat pumps in the swimming pool not only help to dehumidify the air but also reuse the heat recovered from the air conditioning to heat the pool.
 Long-lasting LED lamps illuminate our interiors.
 Building design even incorporates water conservation techniques like rooftop cisterns that collect rainwater to be used for watering plants and cleaning the grounds.
 In addition, campus design incorporates a building automation system, which includes central control and time control functions for climate control, fresh air and lighting systems.

-“Having just moved into Wellington College China’s new campus in Nantong, we are delighted with the high quality of the facility, which has clearly benefitted from the implementation of the Design Manual during the building process,” says Huili School Master Simon Kenworthy.
+“Having just moved into Wellington College China’s new campus in Nantong, we are delighted with the high quality of the facility, which has clearly benefitted from the implementation of the Design Manual during the building process,” says Hiba School Master Simon Kenworthy.
 “It immediately looked and felt like a Wellington College China school with common features evident throughout.
 The Manual has enabled us to remain true to the Wellington vision of creating a place where our pupils can be Inspired, Intellectual, Independent, Individual and Inclusive.”

 The Manual is also leading to accolades for renovations in other campuses.
 The Ecological Landscape Alliance recognised Wellington College Shanghai’s recent campus beautification project with its annual Healing Landscape Award.